 Leading Stoker, K/3985, H.M.S.
 Princess Irene, Royal Navy.
 Lost when his ship, HMS Princess Irene a minelayer, blew up while at anchor at Sheerness, Kent on 27th May 1915, aged 26.
 Son of William and Eliza Davison, of Denton.No known grave but commemorated on Chatham Naval Memorial, Kent.
-Further information can be found at this website (second item).
+Further information can be found at on Wikipedia.

 - Benjamin Charles Grimmer